obfusk/jiten/README.md

   [regexes](https://docs.python.org/3/library/re.html#regular-expression-syntax)
   (regular expressions)
 * JMDict multilingual japanese dictionary
-  - kanji, readings, meanings (eng, dut, ger) & more
+  - kanji, readings, meanings (english, dutch, german) & more
   - pitch accent (from Wadoku)
   - by frequency
   - random entry
 * Kanji dictionary
-  - readings, meanings (eng), jmdict entries, radicals & more
+  - readings, meanings (english), jmdict entries, radicals & more
   - search using
     [SKIP codes](https://en.wikipedia.org/wiki/Kodansha_Kanji_Learner%27s_Dictionary#SKIP)
   - search by radical
   - by frequency/level
+* Example sentences (from Tatoeba)
+  - with english, dutch and/or german translation
+  - some with audio
 * Stroke order
 * Web interface
   - can be run on your own computer or android phone